lairool2001/UnityMutiLangManager/README.md

 2. Put TranslateImage to image
 3. Put TranslateText to textMeshProUI or textMeshPro
 4. Remember set image or text component to field (Inspector)
+5. If you use csv mode, put StreamingAssets under Assets folder

 https://youtu.be/ojbS8mMAaZc